iAbhishek91/google-cloud/SRE.md

 - Organization OKRs are graded publicly so everyone can see their progress.
 - Frequent check-ins throughout the quarter help maintain progress.

+### Examples of sample OKR

+**Objective**: Expand into the Latin American market and capture 15% of market share from our competitors in one year.
+**Key Results**:
+Conduct comprehensive LATAM market research and SWOT analysis report and deliver to senior management by Jan.
+31st Hire and train 4 bilingual sales executives by Feb 10th Launch Spanish-language MVP version of product with top 5 requested features by March 1st

+**Objective**: Achieve record revenue while maintaining profitability **Key Results**:
+Increase sales of new enterprise-level accounts from $31M to $50M Expand add-on service revenue from existing customers from $12M to $22M Optimize headcount and negotiate contracts to maintain 10-11% profit margins

 ## Edge cases of reliability

 There are edge cases and everything is not linear.
 We don't always want or need the same level of reliability for a service.